 Schwarz Toy Sewing Machine, (Famous New York toy shop.
 Hey I thought it wasn't a toy!)

 Perfection Automatic sewing machine

 By simply changing the front plate Smith & Egge could put whatever name you wanted on their machines.

 We know that one of the most popular models was the Little comfort and as production at Bridgeport expanded sales rocketed.
 It was not long before they were boasting of over 50,000 machines sold!

 The Peerless Automatic, same Smith & Egge manufacturer different badge.

 The average price for the models around the turn of the century seemed to be between $2-$4 depending on which store you bought your machine from.
-Funnily, they just had to use chains (which they were so good at making) on some of their early models instead of shafts but they were soon replaced for simplicity.
+Funnily on a few models they just had to use their chain manufacturing ability, probably as a novelty, instead of shafts but they were soon replaced for economic simplicity.

 The quality of there machines was undeniable and they produce a fine chain stitch through multiple layers of cloth.
 No wonder they sold so well.

 The Smith & Egge weighs only 30 ounces.
 It has automatic tension and stitch feed regulator.
 The machine can be clamped to the arm of a chair, edge of the table or any furniture.
 The machine is small and portable and ideal to be carried by handbag or trunk.